Virginia Brown Faire: Early years

 Virginia Cecelia Labuna was born in Brooklyn, New York, the daughter of Joseph Labuna and Martha Delsand.
 Other sources have her last name as La Buna.
 She attended Wadleigh High School for Girls.

 She was brought to Hollywood in 1919 after being one of the four winners of the Motion Picture Classic magazine's "Fame and Fortune" contest, which she had entered as Virginia Brown, using her stepfather's last name.
+The winners later appeared in a short film, A Dream of Fair Women (1920).

 Film

-Not long after she turned 15 years old that she presented herself at the Metro studio where she was almost immediately put on.
-Shortly after she appeared in pictures for Fox, she was with Universal.
+Not long after she turned 15 years-old she presented herself at the Metro studio where she was almost immediately put on.
+Shortly after she appeared in pictures for Fox Films she was working at Universal Pictures.
 Between 1920 and 1935, she appeared in some 75 films.
 Her first film credit was the 1920 film Runnin' Straight, a Hoot Gibson short western at Universal.
 Faire was the leading lady of John Gilbert in Monte Cristo (1922).
 She was selected as one of the WAMPAS Baby Stars in 1923 and appeared with Wallace and Noah Beery in Stormswept that same year.
 She is most remembered for her role as Tinker Bell in the 1924 film Peter Pan.

 In 1926 she had a small role in the Greta Garbo film The Temptress.
 She made it through the transition of sound, making a successful talkie in Frank Capra's The Donovan Affair (1929), but was soon appearing in more low-budget films.
-Faire appeared in several westerns, opposite Hoot Gibson, Buck Jones, John Wayne and Ken Maynard.
-Faire left Hollywood for Chicago, Illinois in the late 1930s.
+Faire appeared in several westerns, opposite Hoot Gibson, Buck Jones, John Wayne, and Ken Maynard.
+Faire left Hollywood for Chicago in the late 1930s.
 She worked in radio and several films for industries prior to retiring to the west coast.